ErickWhiteDev/erickwhitedev.github.io/README.md

 <br>

-## What will you find in this portfolio?

-### This portfolio is a compilation of a variety of different projects and assignments from over the years.
-### It includes both finished and unfinished projects in many languages; see my pages for [Java](https://erickwhitedev.github.io/portfolio/website/pages/java.html) and [Python](https://erickwhitedev.github.io/portfolio/website/pages/python.html) for a few examples of this.

 <br>

-## Where is this portfolio headed?
+## Where is this website headed?

 ### I am planning on consistently updating this repository; make sure to check back often!
 In the meanwhile, here's a short "to-do" list (in no particular order):

-- Adding dates to all my projects
+- Adding more content pages
-- Adding my C# (Unity) projects to my website
 - Improving my website's design
-- Finishing/adding more programming challenges
+- Making my website more responsive

 <br>

-### Thanks for checking out my portfolio!
+### Thanks for checking out my website!